What You Need To Know About Canadian Currency

 Sale Tax in Canada

 Don’t be shocked when you pay for your purchase in Canada.
 Canada adds at least one sales tax and in some provinces two taxes onto any purchase you make.
 That can add as much as 15 % to your bill.
 The 5 % goods and service tax (GST) is added to most purchases no matter where in Canada you are.

 In Alberta, Nunavut, Yukon and Northwest Territories only 5 % GST is added to your bill.
-All the other provinces will add an additional 5 % to 8 %, 7 % in British Columbia.
+All the other provinces will add an additional 5 % to 8 %, and 7 % in British Columbia.
 Some basic groceries, insurance and transit are exempt from taxes.